harcol94/budget-engine/README.md

 - Credit Card
 - Car Payment

+**Lifestyle & Household**
+- Groceries
+- Gas / Fuel
+- Auto Insurance
+- Health Insurance
+- Child Expenses
+- Streaming Services
+- Emergency Fund
+- Miscellaneous

+---

-## 🚀 How It Works
+## 🧠 How It Works

-1. Enter your monthly bill amounts.
+1. Enter your bill amounts
-2. Enter your paycheck amount.
+2. Enter your paycheck
-3. Tap **Distribute Paycheck**.
+3. Click **Distribute Paycheck**
+4. The app:
-4. The app allocates 80% of your paycheck across all unpaid bills.
+   - Uses 80% of paycheck
-5. Track your progress over time.
+   - Splits it proportionally based on unpaid balances
+   - Updates progress bars
+   - Logs the transaction in history

+---

-## 📱 Install on Your Phone
+## 📱 Install as an App

+You can install this directly on your phone:

+1. Open the site in Chrome or Edge
+2. Tap the menu (⋮)
-Open the app in your mobile browser and choose **Add to Home Screen** to install it like an app.
+3. Select **Add to Home Screen**

+Now it runs like a native app.

+---

 ## 💾 Data Storage

-All data is stored locally in your browser using localStorage.
-No information is uploaded to any server.
+- All data is stored locally in your browser (localStorage)
+- No accounts required
+- No cloud tracking
+- Data persists between sessions

+---

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

 - HTML
 - CSS
 - JavaScript
-- GitHub Pages
+- GitHub Pages hosting

+---

+## 🔮 Planned Features

+- Due date prioritization system
+- Savings goals module
+- “Safe to spend” daily indicator
+- Charts and financial forecasting
+- Export/backup system
+- Overtime income simulator

+---

+## 📌 Purpose

+This project was built to replace spreadsheets with a simple, visual, paycheck-driven budgeting system that makes it easy to understand where every dollar goes.

+---

+## ⚠️ Notes

+- Clearing browser data will reset stored progress
+- Designed for mobile-first use